 To track the budget in detail, you need to allocate a cost to each activity in your work programme.
 When an activity is complete, you can check whether it cost you more or less than you budgeted.
 How will you bring the remaining works under budget if it cost more?

 Pro Tip: Use an Excel spreadsheet to automatically calculate costs and progress.
 You don’t want to be doing it manually every day.

-As you progress through the project you will need to pay trades.
+As you progress through the project, you will need to pay trades.
 Use the principles above to check how much work has been done and how much should be paid.

-Pro Tip: If you can’t do an inspection yourself ask your trades to use WhatsApp, you can then have a video call and they can take you around the project.
+Pro Tip: If you can’t do an inspection yourself, ask your trades to use WhatsApp, you can then have a video call, and they can take you around the project.

-Now that the project is in full swing don’t forget why you are doing the project in the first place!
+Now that the project is in full swing, don’t forget why you are doing the project in the first place!
 Make sure you keep an eye on the end result and are always one step ahead.

-Are the works almost finished and the property will be ready to rent in 2 weeks?
-If so start getting a letting agent involved and if possible start marketing it.
+Are the works almost finished, and will the property be ready to rent in 2 weeks?
+If so, start getting a letting agent involved and, if possible, start marketing it.
 Do you want to hold an open day for viewings?
 Get it booked in and ready to go, don’t wait for the project to be finished.